benpolinsky/el_photography/README.md

 # As a Gem.../ Refactoring
-- Now that you've got a few views, you can extract common logic to a parent class, probably abstract but maybe not.
+- In general this seems like a basic enough portfolio-ecommerce site:
+  _extract as much as possible__

+- Think about if your 'views' are useful.
 - nicer parsley errors
-- nicer localized slider (for cart etc)
 - better null/stale_line_item and support for deleted variants
-- continue to work on ProductView
+- continue to work on ProductView - if you're keeping your views at all0
 - test out of stock functionality
 - move payment processesing to a background job